-For individuals, there is no place at nbn for harassment, sexual harassment, bullying, violence, racism, any form of unlawful discrimination or vilification, or other disrespectful behaviours.
+There is no place at nbn for harassment, sexual harassment, bullying, violence, racism, any form of unlawful discrimination, vilification, victimisation or other disrespectful behaviours.

-This commitment includes nbn's positive duty under the Sex Discrimination Act 1984 (Cth) to take reasonable and proportionate measures to eliminate sex discrimination, sexual harassment, sex-based harassment, conduct creating a hostile workplace environment on the ground of sex, and related acts of victimisation, as far as possible.
+This commitment includes nbn's positive duty under the Sex Discrimination Act 1984 (Cth) to take reasonable and proportionate measures to eliminate sex discrimination, sexual harassment, sex-based harassment, conduct creating a hostile workplace environment on the ground of sex, and related acts of victimisation, as far as possible. nbn's commitment to this duty is reflected our Respect@Work Response and Prevention Plan.